 Here at Clutch, we offer a range of quality pre-owned BEV and PHEV vehicles that you can scoop up at a bargain.
 Plus, the ZEV rebates will still apply in some provinces, giving you an even better deal.

 All our ZEVs have been through a 210-point inspection and reconditioning process to ensure it's ready for the road.
-Plus, we add a six-month or 6,000-km warranty just in case something happens.
+Plus, we add a 90-day or 6,000-km warranty just in case something happens.

 On top of that peace of mind, you get the added convenience of a 100% online car-buying experience.
 No pushy salespeople, and no pressure to buy a car that's not perfect for you.
 Just a wide range of quality used cars delivered to your home.